 The Multi-agency Safeguarding Hub (MASH) is the central resource for the whole of Devon receiving all safeguarding and child protection enquiries.

-If you are worried about a child or young person in Devon and want to speak to someone, or if you are a child or young person worried about your own safety please contact the MASH on 0345 155 1071 or email mashsecure@devon.gov.uk and give as much information as you can
+If you are worried about a child or young person in Devon and want to speak to someone, or if you are a child or young person worried about your own safety please contact the MASH on 0345 155 1071 or email mashsecure@devon.gov.uk and give as much information as you can.

 (For concerns regarding a pupil living in the Plymouth catchment.)

-The Gateway is the central resource for the whole of Plymouth receiving all safeguarding and child protection enquiries.
+MASH is the central resource for the whole of Plymouth receiving all safeguarding and child protection enquiries.

 Remember these three important messages: